 x (Tensor) – The input data.
 It’s a Tensor type.
 It’s a complex.

 s (sequence of ints, optional) – Shape (length of each transformed axis) of the output (

 fft(x, n).
 Along any axis, if the given shape is smaller than that of the input, the input is cropped.
 If it is larger, the input is padded with zeros. if s is not given, the shape of the input along the axes specified by axes is used.

 axes (sequence of ints, optional) – Axes used to calculate FFT.
 If not given, the last

 len(s)axes are used, or all axes if s is also not specified.

-norm (str) – Indicates which direction to scale the forward or backward transform pair and what normalization factor to use.
+norm (str, optional) – Indicates which direction to scale the forward or backward transform pair and what normalization factor to use.
 The parameter value must be one of “forward” or “backward” or “ortho”.
 Default is “backward”, meaning no normalization on the forward transforms and scaling by

 1/non the ifft. “forward” instead applies the